 Soon I was packing my bags for San Juan Island in Washington State to spend a month healing my core issues in the company of my fellow Participants.

-The Clearing is located on 64 acres; it's a restored bed and breakfast and also a working farm.
+The Clearing is located on 43 acres.
 It was the perfect place to get away and focus on my own healing.

 Different Coping Strategies for the Same Pain

 On the surface, my life path looked somewhat different from that of the other Participants in the program.
 I’d never smoked, taken pills, or gone through detox.
 Instead I’d been the good girl, the Golden Child.

 Yet I’d also been a perfectionist, a people-pleaser, someone who drove herself with harsh inner judgment and shame.
 These issues had been my companions for years.

 In one of our daily workshop sessions, Joe drew a diagram that I’ll never forget.